osgi/osgi.enroute.site/_appnotes/resolution-notes.md

 System Types
 ---------------
-There are different system types that may require different ways of approaching RR.
+There are different system types that may require different ways of approaching runtime resolution.
 For instance:

  * A small, contained "Application" may be run in isolation on a known system.
 In such case, it would be better to resolve